 10 steps to a safe and enjoyable road trip:

 - Make a checklist.
 List down everything you need for easier packing and to prevent missing important things.
 Your list should include: a map, emergency kit, spare tires and tools, pillows and sleeping bags, food and snacks, aluminum foil, cooler, ice.
-Optional: Electric power converter, two extra car keys, slice and bake cookie dough.
+Optional: Electric power converter and two extra car keys.

 - Fine tune your car.
 Make sure your vehicle is in good working order.
-You can go to an auto mechanic if you don’t know how to check your car.
-You can also follow online guides like Road trip prep: 10 things to check before you hit the road or 14 ways to get your car ready for a road trip from Canadian Living, or this video from Smead Organomics (Tips for a car check before a road trip):
+You can go to a mechanic if you don’t know how to check your car.
+You can also follow online guides like Road trip prep: 10 things to check before you hit the road (Mike Monticello, Consumer Reports) or 14 ways to get your car ready for a road trip from Canadian Living, or this video:

 - Know the way.
 Bring a good map (and make sure that your destination is on it!).
-A paper map is a reliable back-up should your GPS or cellphone conk out.
+A paper map is a reliable back-up should your GPS or cellphone conk out (by the way, don’t forget your phone charger!).
 For a printable map, you might find what you need at Manitoba.ca’s Maps page.
 Prior to the trip, plan out your route by asking the help of someone who knows the way, or use an online route planner like Google Maps or Mapquest.
 You may be the type who thinks that getting lost is part of the adventure, which is fine.
 But if you are travelling with young kids (or an impatient adult), winging it might not be a good idea.

 - Bring spare tires and tools.
 Make sure you have a good spare tire, or a spare donut tire, and a tire repair kit.
 Make sure you have your jack and iron on hand.
 You should also bring jumper cables.
 Invest in an electric power converter (and an adapter) which you can conveniently plug in your cigarette lighter.
 This can power many of your gadgets.